Burbano-Lab/rice-blast-variant-calling/1_Filtering_steps.md

 AdapterRemoval --file1 $sample1.R1.fastq.gz --file2 $sample1.R2.fastq.gz --gzip --basename $sample.trimmed
 ```

-We used the Pac-bio assembly Guy11 (https://doi.org/10.1016/j.molp.2017.08.008) as reference genome and used *BWA* to create the index.
+We used the Pac-bio assembly Guy11 (https://doi.org/10.1016/j.molp.2017.08.008) as the reference genome and used *BWA* to create the index.
 ```bash
 bwa index guy11.fa
 ```